How to Visit Memorium Nuremberg Trials

 Hotel Agneshof Nurnberg | This centrally located hotel with affordable rooms is perfect for those who want to stay in the Altstadt.
 Expect cozy rooms, friendly staff, and a fantastic location.
 Hotel Agneshof Nürnberg is about 2.5 kilometers from Hotel Agneshof.

-If you want to see more similar places, our Bavaria itinerary also includes places such as Documentation Center Nazi Party Rally Grounds or Dachau Concentration Camp.
+If you want to see more similar places, our Bavaria itinerary also includes places such as Eagle's Nest or Dachau Concentration Camp.

 Travel Resources